laanp/Icarus_Mods_Separated/laanp-StacksAndKits_Readme.md

   - "Pete's Insane Leveling" module - When placed in aux. slot of suit, allows EXTREME XP gain boost when performing XP increase activities.
   - "Pete's Lava Cave Lord" module - When placed in aux. slot of suit, makes player immune to damage from lava, fire, poison & cave pneumonia!
   - "Pete's Mover" module - When placed in aux. slot of suit, increases base move & sprint speed by 50%
+  - "Pete's Envirosuit Auxiliary Slot" module - When placed in aux. slot of suit, increases (+2) aux. slots in envirosuit, and adds +10% to Physical Resistance
   simply remove the module from suit auxilliary slot, to completely turn off any effects.